Top 4 cloud computing security challenges

 The goal is to reduce the risk of security breaches by limiting access to only those who need it.
 Forrester Research estimates that 80% of security breaches involve the theft of privileged credentials.

-By implementing least privilege policy, organizations can significantly reduce opportunities for exploitation, limit the fallout from a breach, and improve compliance across the network.
+So, by implementing the least privilege policy, organizations can significantly reduce opportunities for exploitation, limit the fallout from a breach, and improve compliance across the network.

 Use multi-factor authentication